 The love of Christ dwelling within us should compel us to cover the faults and failures of our brothers and sisters in Christ, to see them through the eyes of forbearance — believing the best, hoping the best, and desiring forgiveness and restoration when they have fallen or sinned against us.
 First Corinthians 13:7 tells us that love “… covers all things.”
-The Greek word that is translated as “covers” in this verse is “stego,” which literally means “to cover like a roof.
+The Greek word that is translated as “covers” in this verse is “stego,” which literally means “to cover like a roof.”

 Since Gini’s father was a roofer, this has special meaning to her.
 She remembers as a little girl when her dad would come home at night and smell of tar.
 Many times his shoes left awful tar marks on the kitchen floor that her mother had to remove with a special solvent.
 Yet, it was this same tar that would fix leaky roofs; sealing them and protecting homes from water damage.
 In like manner, when we pour our love upon others it flows into every crack and opening, shielding them from the storms of life.
 Love protects and covers as a roof covers and protects a home.

 When we truly have the love of God for others, we will draw a veil over their failings.
 Love conceals everything that should be concealed, betrays no secret, and retains the trust that has been given.
 This is the nature of fervent, godly love.
+“Above all, keep fervent in your love for one another, because love covers a multitude of sins” (1 Peter 4:8).

 More Than A Coverup